Probabilistic Test-Time Generalization by Variational Neighbor-Labeling

 \section{Introduction}

 As soon as test data distributions differ from the ones experienced during training, deep neural networks start to exhibit generalizability problems and accompanying performance degradation \citep{geirhos2018imagenet,recht2019imagenet}.
-To deal with the distribution shift, domain generalization \citep{li2017deeper,li2020domain,motiian2017unified, muandet2013domain} has emerged as a promising tactic for generalizability to unseen target domains.
-However, as the methods are only trained on source domains, this may still lead to overfitting and limited guarantees for good performance on unseen target domains.
+To deal with distribution shifts, domain generalization \citep{li2017deeper,li2020domain,motiian2017unified, muandet2013domain} has emerged as a promising tactic for generalizability to unseen target domains.
+However, as methods are only trained on source domains, this may still lead to overfitting and limited performance guarantees on unseen target domains.

-To better adapt models to target domains, without relying on target data during training, test-time adaptation \citep{liang2023comprehensive, sun2020test,varsavsky2020test,wang2021tent} was introduced.
-It provides an alternative learning paradigm, by training a model on source data and further adjusting the model according to the unlabeled target data at test time.
+To better adapt models to target domains -- without relying on target data during training -- test-time adaptation \citep{liang2023comprehensive, sun2020test,varsavsky2020test,wang2021tent} was introduced.
+It provides an alternative learning paradigm by training a model on source data and further adjusting the model according to the unlabeled target data at test time.
 Different settings for test-time adaptation have emerged.
-Test-time training by \citep{sun2020test} and test-time adaptation by \citep{wang2021tent} attack image corruptions with a model trained on the original uncorrupted image distribution.
+Test-time training \citep{sun2020test} and test-time adaptation \citep{wang2021tent} attack image corruptions with a model trained on the original uncorrupted image distribution.
 The trained model is fine-tuned with self-supervised learning or entropy minimization to adapt to different corruptions in an online manner.
 The paradigm is also employed under the domain generalization setting using multiple source domains during training \citep{dubey2021adaptive, iwasawa2021test, jang2022test,xiao2022learning}, where the domain shifts are typically manifested in varying image styles and scenes, rather than corruptions.
 In this paper, we focus on the latter setting and refer to it as test-time domain generalization.